YugayIrina/YugayIrina/README.md

 + a lot more ;)

 ## Skills
-- 👨‍💻 TypeScript, JavaScript, PHP, C#
-- ⚙️ React, Svelte, Vue
-- 👁️ SASS, CSS, Stylus
-- 💽 MySQL, SQL, Mongo
+- 👨‍💻 Python, MySQL, Math, Flask, Djungo
 + a lot more :D

 ## Contact